BetaBrainz/WinTerminal/Readme.md

 > So different users on the same machine must install the context menu items separately, but possibly with different layouts.

 Downloading Windows Terminal icon from GitHub (in `install.ps1`) requires internet connection, but in general is just an optional step that won't be executed in most cases.

-## More Products
-To learn more about other cool products from LeXtudio Inc. , please visit [our homepage](https://www.lextudio.com/#projects).